jj-zhu/jadagger/README.md

-# Just Another DAgger implementation
+# Just Another DAgger Implementation

 DAgger is a reinforcement learning (imitation learning, to be exact) algorithm that uses data aggregation techniques to address the states distribution mismatch problem.
 The detailed algorithm is described in the [paper](https://arxiv.org/abs/1011.0686).